nimirz/ShapeAtlas/README.md

 ```
  python preprocessing/convert.py --input inputfolder --type filetype
  ```
-where input folder is the folder with your mesh files, and filetype is the type of file to convert from ('.stl' or  '.ply').
+where input folder is the folder with your mesh files, and filetype is the type of file to convert from ( enter *stl* or  *ply*).
 Files will be converted and saved in the input folder.

 #### 2. Align mesh files